2009 (May to August)

 June 21.
 It’s only been a little over a week and Zoanne has already dumped Tim.
 Way to go.
 Robin takes on a gang of metahumans who have acquired their powers from a new drug called Pheno, which is secretly being distributed by huge chemical company, Strader Pharmaceuticals.
 After meeting with Batman, Robin confronts the head of the company.
 But before Robin can even begin to interrogate him, Cassie Cain (!) blows him away with a sniper rifle!
 After that, Robin buys Bruce a watch for Father’s Day, but gets distracted by the 12-man homicidal vigilante team known as The Jury.
 After defeating the Jurors, Robin delivers his present to Bruce.
 The watch is now broken, but Bruce puts it in the trophy room.
 Tim then makes scrambled eggs for his adopted dad.
 NOTE: These issues were originally meant to have taken place in between Countdown 49 through 45 as indicated by their covers.
 However, since it is Father’s Day I’ve moved them here.

-–NOTE: Flash (Bart Allen) officially joins the JLA.
+–NOTE: In a reference in Booster Gold Vol. 2 #1.
+Flash (Bart Allen) officially joins the JLA.

-–REFERENCE: While Batman and Superman meet with the JLA aboard the Watchtower, Robin trains Supergirl on the finer points of detective work.
+–REFERENCE: In a flashback from Superman/Batman #62.
+While Batman and Superman meet with the JLA aboard the Watchtower, Robin trains Supergirl on the finer points of detective work.
 When the madmen at Arkham are able to take over the asylum (as they have so often in the past), Robin and Supergirl are on the case.
 The sidekick duo is able to re-capture Joker, Two-Face, Mad Hatter, Clayface, Scarecrow, Poison Ivy, Killer Croc, and Mr. Zsasz.
 Yes, all of them.
-(As seen through flashback in Superman/Batman #62).

-–FLASHBACK: Killer Croc escapes from Arkham by severing-off his own chained hands with his teeth.
+–FLASHBACK: From Joker’s Asylum II: Killer Croc #1.
+Killer Croc escapes from Arkham by severing-off his own chained hands with his teeth.
 (His hands grow back.
 Who knew?
 I sure didn’t.)
-Batman and Commissioner Gordon examine the bloody crime scene as Joker laughs hysterically (as seen through flashback in Joker’s Asylum II: Killer Croc #1).
+Batman and Commissioner Gordon examine the bloody crime scene as Joker laughs hysterically.
 Joker narrates this tale, so maybe the part about Croc’s hands getting severed and then re-growing like an earthworm might be untrue.

 –The Brave and the Bold #27